ELLEN'S KITCHEN

 When spreading your filling or butter be sure to spread no thicker than the thickness of the bread, taking it to the edge and keeping it evenly thick.
 Do not run over the sides.
 If a recipe calls for the bread to be buttered before adding the filling, you should neatly and lightly spread with butter first.

 The variety of fillings in this collection includes egg salad; ham, beef or chicken salad; cream cheese with fruit and nuts; pimento or olive cheese; potted shrimp or crab; tuna or salmon salad; cucumber with watercress.
-Peanut butter (with banana slices or jelly) is popular for a child’s tea party.
+Nut butter with thin banana slices or jelly is popular for a child’s tea party.

 SHAPES AND CUTTING IDEAS